snac-cooperative/snac_aspace_plugin/README.md

 * `Include linked agents` --
 Selecting this option will export any Agent records that are linked by this Resource, and generate a single resource relation to this Resource within the newly-created SNAC identities.
-If any of the linked Agents have already been exported to SNAC, they will not be updated, and may need to be manually linked to this resource within SNAC.
+If any of the linked Agents have already been exported to SNAC, they will be updated to include resource relations with the newly-created SNAC resource.

 ### Repository Export Options
 Repositories in ArchivesSpace have an Agent representation (see above for options).